How Can You Recognize a Great Business Idea?

 In the bright light of hindsight, we are all prophets.
 But in the real world, there are so many variables that we cannot predict with any reasonable certainty whether an idea will turn out to be successful or not.

-In my book, From Damgaard to Microsoft, I describe in detail how Erik Damgaard was inspired to develop a bookkeeping system for very small businesses.
+In my book, 5,460 Miles from Silicon Valley, I describe in detail how Erik Damgaard was inspired to develop a bookkeeping system for very small businesses.
 He saw another bookkeeping system and believed that he could do better.
 And so he did.

 Was it a good idea?

 If you had asked others at that time, most would probably have said that “it exists already.”
 Some would have claimed that if you wanted to get into that market, you should bring truckloads of money to the party.
 There were so many competitors already.

 Erik and his brother Preben borrowed $ 12,000 from their parents to import six CP/M computers from Taiwan.
 They sold four of them for a total of $ 12,000.
 The parents got their money back, and the brothers now had the two computers they needed to develop their first software product.

 Team and execution

 Erik proved to be a gifted software developer.
 He managed to get the entire software squeezed onto a single floppy disk.
 This meant that the bookkeeper did not have to play disc jockey while working.
 With his mother’s help (she was a bookkeeper), Erik had developed the program so that it followed the logic of the paper-based world, from where most new users came.
 The product was easy to demonstrate and seemed user-friendly.

 When they exhibited at Office & Data expo in autumn 1984, they had already signed up the first reseller via an acquaintance, and immediately after Finn Kusk called and asked for an OEM agreement, which became a great success.